openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

-    * These guidlines are meant to be flexible to the needs of the community while maintaining overall software quality of the PALISADE release.
+    * These guidlines are meant to be flexible to the needs of the community while maintaining overall software quality of the OpenFHE release.
 As such, interested users may request an expedited (i.e. shorter) testing period provided they can assist with the required testing and evaluation.
 Such requests must be reviewd and approved by both the Stable-release team and the Steering team.

-* **Maintainers:** A Maintainer is an individual responsible for the management of the palisade-development repository.
+* **Maintainers:** A Maintainer is an individual responsible for the management of the OpenFHE-development repository.
 Maintainers have the ability to commit/push source code and can handle merge/pull requests into the main branch of the repository with the following caveats:

-    * Merge/Pull requests from internal PALISADE Maintatiners require the review of one other member of the Maintainer team (i.e. a Maintainer cannot Merge their own branches).
+    * Merge/Pull requests from internal OpenFHE Maintatiners require the review of one other member of the Maintainer team (i.e. a Maintainer cannot Merge their own branches).